Codeinwp/handbook-of-money/pages/information-is-power.md

 That's right; words make our world spin.
 Everything is built on the ideas, and those who understand its power are those to whom the world belongs.

+It is hard to tell your friends about your ideas when you miss the right words.
+Think about that math professor who tried many times to explain an [integral](https://en.wikipedia.org/wiki/Integral), and he has failed many times.
+The world of mathematics is brutal to explain with common words; it takes much talent to initiate someone into this world.

 The book [1984](https://en.wikipedia.org/wiki/Nineteen_Eighty-Four) highlight the powerful idea behind the words of a language.
 Read more about [Newspeak](https://en.wikipedia.org/wiki/Newspeak).

 ![orwell newspeak](../memes/orwell.webp)